justin05423/LUPE-2.0-AnalysisPackage/README.md

 - This package is supported for *Windows* and *Mac* but can be run on *Linux* computers given additional installation of require packages.

 #### Python Dependencies
-- For dependencies please refer to the requirements.txt file (model created and tested on python 3.11) No additional requirements.
+- For dependencies please refer to the requirements.txt file.
+Note that the model is created and tested on Python version 3.11.

 ---